 When couples get back together after one spouse has filed for divorce, the spouse who filed for the divorce must file a “motion to dismiss” to remove the divorce from the court dockets and essentially “cancel out” any further proceedings.
 It is important to note that if the couple decides to get divorced down the road once, new divorce documents will need to be filed.

 If you want to reconcile your marriage, but your spouse remains unwilling, it may be helpful for you to attend therapy on your own to get the emotional support you need to be clear-headed throughout the divorce legal process.

 Wondering if a reconciliation agreement is right for you?
 Have other questions about the divorce process?
 We can help.
-Schedule a free virtual consultation and talk to an attorney at no charge.
+Schedule a a virtual consultation and talk to an attorney at no charge.
 (Phone or video virtual consults available — your choice.)
 Call us today at 888-888-0919, or please click the button below.